myjobrajesh/laravel-news/readme.md

 ## Description
 - Any user could register with an email address.
 The application sends a verification link to the email address.
 When the user clicks the link, the application asks for a new password.
 Now the user is registered and is able to publish news.

 - After log in the user could see his own published news list, remove or publish a new article.
-No edit of news is permitted.
+No edit.

 - For each news article the following information is required :